Kemonozume

-Kemonozume (ケモノヅメ) is a Japanese anime television series that was created, directed and written by Masaaki Yuasa, with Nobutake Itō in charge of character designs and Kei Wakakusa composing the music.
+Kemonozume (ケモノヅメ) is a Japanese anime television series that was created, directed, and written by Masaaki Yuasa, with Nobutake Itō in charge of character designs and Kei Wakakusa composing the music.
 The series was produced by Madhouse and aired on WOWOW from August 5 to November 5, 2006.

 Plot

 Since ancient times, there has existed a race of flesh eating monsters called shokujinki (食人鬼), which could either assume a human-like form or otherwise live in the shadows while feeding on humans.
 The Kifūken (鬼封剣) martial arts style school was created to hunt down these mythical creatures and its teachings have been passed down through the generations to the Momota family.
-The fictional story revolves around the forbidden romance between Toshihiko, the latest heir of the Kifūuken school and Yuka, a young woman who is also a shokujinki.
+The story revolves around the forbidden romance between Toshihiko, the latest heir of the Kifūuken school, and Yuka, a young woman who is also a shokujinki.